 - Create a more connected London; helping people to overcome the apathy and feeling of helplessness experienced by seeing rough sleeping by giving them a small and practical action

-Launched over a year ago, our pilot year was highly successful, raising over £150,000 from 50,000 donors, making TAP London one of the most popular crowdfunding campaigns worldwide (in terms of numbers of donors).
+Launched over a year ago, the pilot year was highly successful, raising over £150,000 from 50,000 donors, making TAP London one of the most popular crowdfunding campaigns worldwide (in terms of numbers of donors).
 This funding has provided a huge boost to the Mayor of London’s Winter Giving Appeal; directly funding services for thousands of rough sleepers, including shelter, legal advice and counselling sessions.

 There are two parts of the model that are particularly appealing: the first is that the running costs are very low, providing a passive income revenue stream for organisations doing incredible work.
 TAP London needs very little maintenance and therefore is volunteer-led to keep costs low.
 Since launch, it has already offset the initial investment of the infrastructure, achieving an ROI of 350% within its first year.
 The second, is that it empowers community involvement.
 The giving points are 'hosted' by various venues across the city and participating organisations take pride in fundraising and engaging their clients to donate.
 One coffee chain has single handedly raised over £15,000.
 A retailer raised £4,000 in just three days through hosting an event.